Tommyshub/restaurant/readme.md

 I tried everyting I could think of and at the end it was something really simple that I feel I should have figured out sooner.

-PostgreSQL did not understand my query when I wrote in lowercase letters and Sqlite3 did, so all I needed to do to fix this was to change how I query the databse.
+PostgreSQL did not understand my query when I wrote in lowercase letters and Sqlite3 did, so all I needed to do to fix this was to change how I query the database.

 ### Forms